NexPlayer/Android-SDK/advanced.md

 #### native int SetContrastBrightness (int Contrast, int Brightness)

-This method allows NexPlayer™ to adjust the contrast and brightness of the displayed content.
+This method allows NexPlayer to adjust the contrast and brightness of the displayed content.

 These values can be adjusted either from within the code itself or can be set by the user interface.
 If setting the values within code, it is important to stay **within** the given range of each parameter.
 Values outside of these ranges will be ignored and the existing value will be retained, but unexpected results could also be potentially produced.